Two Ghosts

-"Two Ghosts" is a song recorded by English singer and songwriter Harry Styles for his self-titled debut studio album.
-The song was written by Styles, John Ryan, Julian Bunetta, Mitch Rowland and Tyler Johnson and its production was handled by Jeff Bhasker, Alex Salibian and Johnson.
+"Two Ghosts" is a song recorded by English singer-songwriter Harry Styles for his self-titled debut studio album.
+The song was written by Styles, John Ryan, Julian Bunetta, Mitch Rowland, and Tyler Johnson and its production was handled by Jeff Bhasker, Alex Salibian, and Johnson.
 It was released as the second single from the album to US adult contemporary radio by Columbia Records on 7 August 2017, and to pop radio the next day.

 Composition

 "Two Ghosts" is a country-influenced folk rock ballad.
 Performed on slide guitar, the track leans toward country folk.
 Lyrically, it is about a relationship that did not last and the singer trying to reclaim his sense of humanity after its end, according to critics.
 An editor from Entertainment Weekly interpreted the song as a "mournful acoustic autopsy of love lost."
 Written in the key of E major and set in a common time signature, it has a relatively slow tempo of 70 beats per minute.